DATES FOR THE FESTIVALS IN 2014, ARE;

 Nov 21st - 23rd.

-THE NEXT FESTIVAL WAS ON FRI 21ST - SUN 23RD FEB & HERE IS THE LIST.
+THE LAST FESTIVAL WAS ON FRI 21ST - SUN 23RD FEB & HERE IS WHAT YOU MISSED.

 Anarchy.
 Citrastar (L) - 4.1%.
 Pale amber, with good head.
 Nose of citrus and grapefruit, with lemon and grapefruit flavour.
 Fairly light body but very drinkable.